-A cinema room is situated on an intermediate floor inside the aquarium, which is currently showing an audio visual about Malta’s history highlights.
+A class room is situated on an intermediate floor inside the aquarium, which is currently showing an audio visual about Malta’s history highlights.
 This room does not have lift access and so visitors whom have problems with stairs will not have access to this feature of the Aquarium.

 The fire alarm is audio, however in case of an emergency, aquarium staff will assist all visitors with access/ visual/ hearing impairments out of the Aquarium via an alternate emergency route by ramp.
 Exit signs will show designated fire exits from the Aquarium, which are standard green boards with white font.

 There are smooth silver metal double handrails by the side of the stairs which have lights pointing down to light up the stairs for further aid.
 This allows aid for adults and children of varied heights.

 The floor may get slippery on occasion so one must always be cautious when walking through.
 If there is an unusual amount of water, signs will indicate and visitors will be told before entering the aquarium.

 A first aid box is available at the reception in case of minor accidents.

 Signage is available on tablets around the aquarium, presenters are also there to provide assistance and supplementary information to enhance your experience.
 The signage is in English and the font size used on the tablets is Swiss 10 point .
 Some staff members speak a number of languages, however to ensure that such member of staff is on shift please advise us a week prior to your visit.